MicrosoftDocs/well-architected/well-architected/cost/provision-datastores.md

 Cost considerations for data analytics stores include data storage, multiple servers to maximize scalability, and the ability to access large data as external tables.

 Azure has many services that support data analytics stores: [Azure Synapse Analytics](https://azure.microsoft.com/pricing/details/synapse-analytics/), [Azure Data Lake](https://azure.microsoft.com/pricing/details/data-lake-analytics/), [Azure Data Explorer](https://azure.microsoft.com/pricing/details/data-explorer/), [Azure Analysis Services](https://azure.microsoft.com/pricing/details/analysis-services/), [HDInsight](https://azure.microsoft.com/pricing/details/hdinsight/), and [Azure Databricks](https://azure.microsoft.com/pricing/details/databricks/).
-As an example of use, historical data is typically stored in data stores such as blob storage or Azure Data Lake Storage Gen2, which are then accessed by Azure Synapse, Databricks, or HDInsights as external tables.
+As an example of use, historical data is typically stored in data stores such as blob storage or Azure Data Lake Storage Gen2, which are then accessed by Azure Synapse, Databricks, or HDInsight as external tables.

 When using Azure Synapse, you will only pay for the capabilities you opt in to use.
 During public preview, there will not be a cost for provisioning an Azure Synapse workspace.
 Enabling a managed VNET and Customer Managed Keys may incur a workspace fee after public preview.
 Pricing of workspaces with additional capabilities will be announced at a future date.